 The boat holds a large number of people, but had around 10 paying divers both days.
 Divers Paradise Komodo limits each dive master to five customers.
 The first floor of the boat houses all the tanks securely, dive gear, and bathrooms.
 Upstairs is a padded lounge to relax on the 90 minute commute, and surface intervals.

 Lunch is served in the lounge after the second dive.
 We had rice, tempe, veggies, and chicken.
 There is also a plethora of bananas and watermelon to snack on besides drinking water:

-Diving Komodo National Park: Entrance Fees
+Diving in Komodo: Entrance Fees

 In addition to your per day diving expenses, the Indonesian government also requires a daily contribution.
 These are as follows: